songmaxime/student_performance_advisor/README.md

 # Student Performance advisor

+The project repository can be found at the following link : https://github.com/songmaxime/student_performance_advisor

 The objective of this python project is to deploy a solution that can give personalized advice to student in order to improve their grade (G3 variables in the dataset).